Pierre Kory’s Medical Musings

 Judgment begins within the system, exposes what is there, and sets in motion the consequences that follow.

-And once you see that, you start recognizing the same pattern everywhere—not only in medicine, but across the whole civilization.
+That pattern appeared first in medicine, then across the whole of society.
 I saw it inside the FLCCC, the globally known non-profit that Paul Marik and I had built.
 What made that episode so clarifying was the specific form the disorder took.
-I watched an institution Paul and I had built to serve truth and protect the vulnerable begin reorganizing itself around control, internal politics, and self-preservation.
+I watched an institution that Paul and I had built to serve truth and protect the vulnerable begin reorganizing itself around control, internal politics, and self-preservation.
 Once certain people concluded that influence was shifting away from them, they did not respond with humility, correction, or honest disagreement.
-They responded by crafting a narrative that accused innocent people of fraud in order to resolve a power struggle.
+They responded by crafting a narrative accusing innocent people of fraud to resolve a power struggle.

 That was the moment the structure revealed itself to me.
 The mission was no longer governing the institution; insecurity, ambition, and the protection of authority were.
 I recognized the shift immediately and left.
 By then, this was not new to me.
 I had already seen multiple institutions shift out of alignment under pressure, and I left every time.
 Paul remained, but in increasing estrangement and with diminishing authority, bound to a structure that had already turned against its own founding principles.
 What followed only confirmed the diagnosis: the institution was emptied of the principles that had given it life, and what remains now is a diminished shadow of what it once was.
 I, by contrast, flourished after leaving.
 That, too, was part of the judgment.